Daanvdplas/Final-parity/README.md

 Due to the time stress I've been more careless about a few things what I would have done differently if I had more time:

 First, I haven't implemented the fees.
-In addition, I haven't looked carefully how to work with the decimals.
+In addition, when deposit I haven't calculate the ratio between the two tokens within the pool.
+This ratio should than be used to check if deposit is possible.
+Last, I would have like to implement queries for the user to check prices and swap returns

 Secondly, I think I tested all my errors, but tested only with scenarios specific to that error.

 Thirdly, some funtions are messy and the level of clean code could be a lot higher.

+Fourthly, I haven't looked carefully to the calculations and the decimals.
+I also haven't tested my math functions...

 In general, I had to rush a lot, really want to go over everything a let it sink.